 If you are experiencing difficulties uploading videos to TikTok or you get the error Failed to Upload and Has Been Saved to Drafts TikTok”, one of the first things you should try is to restart the program.

 It should restore the original state of TikTok’s files and resources, which may have become corrupted due to transitory faults while in use.
-You may restart TikTok on Android and iOS devices by selecting it from the app switcher menu.
+You can restart TikTok on Android and iOS devices by selecting it from the app switcher menu.

-TikTok may be removed from the list by flicking it upwards from the bottom of your screen, which one can access by swiping up from your screen.
+TikTok can be removed from the list by flicking it upwards from the bottom of your screen, which one can access by swiping up from your screen.
 For iOS devices older than iOS 7, you can access the app switcher by tapping the Home button twice.

 After closing TikTok, return to your home screen and reopen the application.
 After that, upload your video again to see if the problem has been resolved.